AmadeusQQ/behavioral-cloning/README.md

 Drive a car using deep learning

 # design-solution
 As an engineer, I want to train a deep learning model, so as to drive a car around track 1.

 Design a solution that minimizes data used and model complexity.
-Use the scientific method to conduct experiments.
-Change 1 variable at a time to see whether the result confirms or rejects the hypothesis.
-Take into account software, hardware, and time constraints.
+Use the scientific method to conduct experiments and test whether the result confirms or rejects the hypothesis.
+Take into account software and hardware constraints.

 Software
 - Operating system: Ubuntu 16.04